Solar eclipse of July 11, 2010

-The total solar eclipse of July 11, 2010, occurred over the southern Pacific Ocean.
+A total solar eclipse occurred at the Moon's descending node of orbit between Sunday, July 11 and Monday, July 12, 2010, with a magnitude of 1.058.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
-This eclipse was on the same day as the 2010 FIFA World Cup Final.
+Occurring about 1.6 days before perigee (on July 13, 2010, at 12:20 UTC), the Moon's apparent diameter was larger.

 Visibility

 The eclipse on this day was one of the most remote in recorded history.
-It was visible over much of the southern Pacific Ocean, touching several atolls in French Polynesia, the Cook Islands, Easter Island, and Argentina's Patagonian plains.
+It was visible over much of the southern Pacific Ocean, touching Mangaia (most southerly of the Cook Islands), several atolls in French Polynesia, Easter Island, and Chile and Argentina's Patagonian plains including the Southern Patagonian Ice Field.

 Fred Espenak, a NASA astrophysicist, said:

 In French Polynesia, the eclipse was seen with 98 percent totality.
 During that time, the diamond ring effect and the Baily's beads occurred.

 It ended at sunset over the southern tips of Argentina and Chile in South America, including the town of El Calafate.
 The Sun's altitude was only 1° during the 2 minute 47 second total phase, but Argentino Lake offered an adequate line-of-sight to the eclipse hanging just above the rugged Andes skyline.

 A 58% partiality occurred at sunset in Santiago, Chile, but it was not visible due to adverse weather conditions.
 In other cities such as Valparaíso and Coquimbo, clearer skies permitted the event to be witnessed in continental Chile.